AST1 Powell River

 Day 2: Field session

 08:00: Students meet their instructor in Powell River - exact location specified within the pre-trip email (info shared approximately one week before the start of the course with participants).
 Travel to the Knuckleheads/Vic Cole Cabin.
-Everyone who signs up for this course must be an able hiker to make travel to and from the cabin safe and efficient.
-Volunteer ATV shuttle to the hut may be available but is not guaranteed.
+Participants would benefit from having a 4x4 high clearance vehicle with chains towards reaching the Knuckleheads trailhead.
+Everyone who signs up for this course must be an able snowshoer (if on the snowshoers version of this course) or an able ski tourer (if on the skiers version of this course) to make travel to and from the cabin safe and efficient (volunteer ATV support may be available but is not guaranteed).

 After arriving in the Knuckleheads - there will be morning meeting and students will spend the day in the field, identifying terrain, practicing route finding and safe travel, and learning about slope assessment, hazard recognition and small party self-rescue.